sagecorbett/Artificial_Intelligence/ReadMe.md

 # Artificial Intelligence

-This repo displays all the projects I've done for Harvard's Online Artificial Intelligence course.
+This repo displays all of the Artificial Intelligence projects I have done (so far just the homework projects for Harvard CS50AI).
 In this ReadMe below there will be a gif featuring each project along with the project name.
 In order to see the code just scroll up and click the corresponding folder.

 ## Degrees